Dashboard › Global Health Threats

 Nipah henipavirus

 India (Kerala — recurrent outbreaks), Bangladesh (seasonal spillover from fruit bats).
 Malaysia was the site of the original 1998–1999 outbreak in Negeri Sembilan.
-Moderate KKM has activated enhanced border surveillance.
-No local cases.
-High case fatality rate (40–75%) makes this a priority for early detection.
-Historical significance — Nipah was first identified in Sungai Nipah, Negeri Sembilan.
+Moderate In January 2026, India confirmed a Nipah cluster in West Bengal — its first geographically distinct cluster outside Kerala — with 9 laboratory-confirmed cases and 4 deaths (WHO Disease Outbreak News, 30 Jan 2026).
+WHO assesses the risk as low nationally and moderate at sub-national level, with no travel or trade restrictions advised.
+KKM maintains enhanced border surveillance; no local cases.
+The high case fatality rate (40–75%) makes early detection a priority.
+Nipah was first identified in Sungai Nipah, Negeri Sembilan, in 1998.

 Cholera